BrunoMazzo/UIUnitTest/README.md

 [![Coverage Status](https://coveralls.io/repos/github/BrunoMazzo/UIUnitTest/badge.svg?branch=main)](https://coveralls.io/github/BrunoMazzo/UIUnitTest?branch=main)

-# Still in development
+# In active development

-I am still working in the [API parity](docs/API%20Coverage.md) and stability of the server, so crashes may happen.
-At the moment, it only works with one simulator, and it need to be open before the building of the unit test.
+The project is running in production on my company, but it's still in active development.
+I'm still working on the documentation and there are some features that I want to add before I can call it stable.

 ## Installation